Herbert Hultgren: Recognition, awards, and publications

 In the early 1960s, Hultgren co-founded the Association of University Cardiologists, becoming its president in 1970.
 In 1970–71, he served as president of the Western Association of Physicians.
 From 1972 to 1975, he was chairman of the Sub-Specialty Board of Cardiovascular Disease of the American Board of Internal Medicine.
 He belonged to the American Alpine Club (AAC) for 34 years and was chairman of its Medical Committee from 1974 to 1980.
 In addition, Hultgren served as an active member and officer on over 15 national cardiology and internal medicine associations, boards and committees.

 He was a member of the International Society for Mountain Medicine (ISMM) as well as the Wilderness Medical Society (WMS), receiving a Founders Award from the latter in 1995.
 He was an advisor and instructor for Mountain Travel Medical Seminars (MTMS) in Alaska, Patagonia, and Nepal, and was a lifelong member, advocate, and supporter of the Sierra Club, California Academy of Sciences, and the Sempervirens Fund.
+In addition to his book High Altitude Medicine, Hultgren authored more than 300 scientific articles and abstracts and 30 book chapters.

 In 1990, Hultgren received the Albion Walter Hewlett Award, an honor bestowed by his fellow Stanford Medical School faculty members for "the physician of care and skill who has committed to discovering and using biologic knowledge, wisdom, and compassion to return patients to productive lives."
-He was introduced at the awards ceremony by his longtime friend and heart transplant pioneer, Dr. Norman Shumway.
-In addition to High Altitude Medicine, Hultgren authored more than 300 scientific articles and abstracts and 30 book chapters.
+As part of the awards ceremony, Hultgren conducted Grand Rounds at the Stanford Medical Center, and was introduced at the presentation by his longtime friend and heart transplant pioneer, Dr. Norman Shumway.

 In 2003, Hultgren's wife, Barbara, donated his research papers to the Mandeville Special Collections Library at the University of California, San Diego (UCSD), where they are available to the medical community.
 The “Herbert Hultgren Papers” comprise original notes, notebooks, travel logs, correspondence, article drafts, and experiment, test, and patient observation data from Hultgren's multi-decade research and study of high altitude medicine and physiology.
 They also contain a complete set of his extensive U.S. medical journal article reprints.